Donation Acceptance & Due Diligence

 The Trustees (and their delegates) ultimately have the responsibility to decide, based on evidence available to them, whether the charity’s best interests are served by accepting or refusing a donation.
 In doing so they must be able to demonstrate that they have acted in the best interests of the charity, irrespective of any individual or collective personal interest or bias, in every case.

-SCF will consider donations from individuals and donations from companies based on the level of potential reputational risk involved.
-All donations from companies in the following industries will automatically be reviewed by SCF’s Trustees:
+SCF will consider donations from individuals and donations from companies based on the level of potential risk involved.
+The CEO, with advice from the Philanthropy and Marketing Director, is responsible for